runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

     :control_auth_token: ebc1c8acff6766a29f93795ac8b74e
 ```

-this is a serialized `Puma::Configuration` object, and `pumactl` would read in this object to figure out where you bind your puma process and other details.
+this is a serialized `Puma::Configuration` object, and `pumactl` would read this object to figure out where you bind your puma process and other details.

 Now to restart our puma, we do: